 Skip to main content

-Served with a tangy buttermilk dressing, grape tomatoes, and topped with Cucina Andolina Blue Cheese Crumbles.
+with roasted pork belly, tangy buttermilk dressing, grape tomatoes, and blue cheese

 • Suggested Pairing: Late Harvest Riesling or a hoppy India Pale Ale